-3-0-3 Prerequisite: SPAN 2001 or high school equivalent

-Completion of essential grammar study including selected readings from representative authors in Spanish and written literary analysis.
+SPAN 2002 3-0-3 Intermediate Spanish II Prerequisite: SPAN 2001 or high school equivalent Completion of essential grammar study including selected readings from representative outhors in Spanish and written literary analysis.
+Classes will be conducted in the authors in Spanish and written literary analysis.
 Classes will be conducted in the language.

-SPED 2130 Identification and Instruction of Exceptional Learners pedagogical techniques best suited for the instruction of students so identified.
+SPED 2130 Identification and Instruction of Exceptional Learners

+3-0-3 An introduction to the identification of the varieties of educational exceptionality and pedagogical techniques best suited for the instruction of students so identified.
 This course meets the legal requirements for students in teacher education.